 I think about how much easier life would be for me today if I had decided to ignore my intuitive signals ten years ago that told me to stop drinking alcohol, taking drugs, and eating junk food.
 I would never have allowed myself to read the books or watch the documentaries that woke me up to the philosophy of veganism, self development and holistic lifestyle practices that went completely against what everyone I knew was doing.
 If I didn’t change I would still fit in with everyone around me.
 I could continue getting black out drunk and acting foolish and it would be encouraged by society because it’s “just having a good time” and everyone does it.
 I could still be unknowingly contributing to the pain and suffering of animals through my diet and lifestyle.
 And I could still be spending my time doing things that distract me from who I truly am and what is truly important to me.

-The reality is that if I had not listened to my intuition ten years ago and changed my behaviors, nothing important to me would be easier today.
+The reality is that if I had not listened to my intuition ten years ago and changed my behaviors, nothing that is actually important to me would be easier in my life today.
 I would be even more sick, overweight, and depressed than I was back then.
-I fought my intuitive signals for years before I finally gave in and started to listen to what I knew in my soul was right.
+I fought my intuitive signals for years before I finally started to listen to what I was hearing deep down.
 I was knee-deep in cognitive dissonance but I could only distract myself from the truth in my heart for so long.
 I knew I was meant to do more with my life than feed the beast of a self-destructive culture.
 I could have stayed the same and gone along to get along, but the guaranteed pain of staying the same was far more terrifying than the potential pain that I might experience by changing.

 Think of what we could accomplish if our culture encouraged lifting each other up and truly embracing healthy living for everyone.
 I don’t mean corporate colored ribbons and walk-a-thons that pad executive’s pockets and unnecessary drug research - I mean real support for those that are in need and educating our youth about healthy living so they don’t have to spend adulthood dealing with the problems most people struggle with today.
 With all of that said, this is not about pointing the finger at corporations, institutions, or society; it is about taking responsibility for ourselves and making the necessary changes in our own lives that will allow us to focus on the things we are passionate about and that bring us genuine happiness.

 Nobody can do the work for you.
-Other people can only provide temporary motivation – while internal motivation can last forever.
-Find the reason that motivates you to do it more than the reasons that motivate you not to do it.
+Other people can only provide temporary motivation - while internal motivation can last forever.
+Find the reasons that generate more motivation for you to do it than the reasons that you're using not to do it.
 Set new standards for what you allow in your life.
 Surround yourself with people that support your happiness.
 Forgive yourself for past regrets.
 Forgive others.
-Clean out all the junk food from your house.
+Clean out the junk food from your house.
 Take the singing lessons you have been putting off.
 Start your meditation practice.
 Go for that walk.
-Eat the fruit on your counter.
-Put fruit on your counter.
+Eat the more fruit.
 Drink clean water every morning.
-Whatever it is, chances are that you already have what you need to start doing it – you just need to see and feel the importance of it.
+Whatever it is you want to do, there's a good chance that you already have what you need to start doing it - you just need to see and feel the importance of it.

 Life has its challenges but today is a good day to overcome at least one of them.
 Don’t let the fear of failure hold you back from what you know you deserve.
-Progress breeds confidence and confidence feeds motivation.
+Progress breeds confidence and confidence feeds motivation to keep going.
 Small changes lead to big results.
 Believe that you can do it.
 Believe that you deserve it.
 And do it.
 I believe in you, and you should too.